vectordotdev/content-old/posts/Error-Handling-Patterns-in-Expressjs.md

 ```

-In my opinion, this is by far the best method to handle asynchronous errors in Express and it looks cleaner compared to Promises.
+In my opinion, this is the best method to handle asynchronous errors in Express, and it looks cleaner compared to Promises.

-## Summary
-Handling errors in Express is pretty much straightforward with async/await.
-You can use the combination of wrapper middleware and async/await to separate the error handling logic from the business logic.
-Next time you're building an express application try using the techniques covered in this article.

-What are your thoughts about handling errors in Express?
-Share them in the comments.